shazChaudhry/docker-elastic/README.md

   </tr>
 </table>

+For the full list of free features that are included in the basic license, see: https://www.elastic.co/subscriptions

 # Prerequisite
 * A docker swarm mode cluster allocated to running Elastic Stack must have at least two nodes; 1x master and 1x worker
 * A docekr swarm mode cluster allocated to running containerized custom applications must have at least on node; 1x master